 - Recommend a pulsation solution using API 618 design guidelines (5th edition).

 - Assess static and dynamic pressure drop (per API 618 guidelines).

 - Piping Restraint Analysis (Mechanical Review): Provide a Mechanical Review which includes an evaluation of pipe support locations using charts and empirical calculations.

 - Option: Design optimization to improve performance and reduce pressure drop losses.

 Application & Technical Support > Compressor risk assessment (short survey to determine study requirements)

 Features In BETA’s DA2 Pulsation Study

 This chart illustrates API 618 requirements and the standard features included in a BETA study.

-- DA2 study applies to less critical applications
+- This study applies to less critical applications

-- DA2 does not include a detailed mechanical analysis of the system to avoid resonance/vibration due to other shaking forces (gas forces, inertia, crosshead loads, etc.) These features are included in a Design Approach 3 (DA3) study.
+- This approach does not include a detailed mechanical analysis of the system to avoid resonance/vibration due to other shaking forces (gas forces, inertia, crosshead loads, etc.) These features are included in a Design Approach 3 (DA3) study.

 - Does not assess vibration in the skid and/or foundation design.

 BETA's non-linear Time Domain software is used to assess pulsation forces throughout the piping system.
 This analysis is compliant with API 618 5th edition.